flurdy/blog/_posts/2019-06-18-all-eggs-in-one-cloud-basket.md

 And minimise proprietary technology a cloud provider supplies.

 For instance using [Kubernetes](https://kubernetes.io) lets you deploy your solution to many providers.
+You can run it across their instances, or use their managed services such as [EKS](https://aws.amazon.com/eks/), [GKE](https://cloud.google.com/kubernetes-engine/), [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) and with [DigitalOcean](https://www.digitalocean.com/products/kubernetes/).
-Though Kubernetes is a behomoth and not right for everyone.
+Though Kubernetes is a behemoth and not right for everyone.

 For databases use [Postgres](https://www.postgresql.org), [Redis](https://redis.io), [Cassandra](http://cassandra.apache.org), [CockroachDB](https://www.cockroachlabs.com) and others that
 you can use on any provider and does not tie your data to a specific supplier.